The Bosu Ball: Why You Probably Shouldn’t Use It

 They are supposed to help train your core, improve your balance, and make practically any exercise more effective.

-But in my humble opinion, bosu balls are completely unnecessary for the majority of guys looking to get stronger and build muscle.
+But in my humble opinion, bosu balls are completely unnecessary for the majority of people looking to get stronger and build muscle.

 What’s more, using a bosu ball could actually be setting you back – keeping you weak and small despite your best efforts.